Mistreatment: Any action, physical or psychological, which results in wrongful or abusive treatment of an animal.

 Who May Report

 Any person, including any University employee, student, volunteer, or member of the general public, may report concerns involving the care and use of animals at UCLA.
-Such concerns may be reported anonymously.
+Such concerns may be reported anonymously through the campus compliance hotline.
 If the complainant identifies him/herself, protection of his/her identity will be maintained to the extent possible within the legitimate needs of law and the investigation.

 When and What to Report

 Based on federal requirements, the ARC has identified several kinds of reportable incidents that may serve as examples to guide individuals in making their determinations.
 These incidents include, but are not limited to, the following: a condition that is or may be a threat to the health or safety of animals; the conduct of animal-related activities or protocol modifications without prior ARC review and approval; continuing activities past the protocol expiration date; the conduct of activities by uncertified and/or unlisted personnel; continuing noncompliance.

 If you believe that mistreatment or noncompliance has occurred, timely reporting is essential to protect the animals involved and to facilitate the investigation of the allegations.
 Owing to the great diversity of potential problems, it is not possible to anticipate all of the incidents that may occur and provide an exhaustive listing of those considered reportable.
 As such, determination that a problem falls within the letter or spirit of either "mistreatment" or "noncompliance" requires a degree of judgment.
 Frequently, the attending veterinarian, animal care personnel, and investigators can work together to prevent or resolve a problem.
 If in doubt, it is better to submit a report, as this may well protect the institution, the complainant, the alleged violator(s) and, of course, the animals.